• Skip to primary navigation

 Notes

 To make ½ cup thick yogurt using plain yogurt, transfer 1 cup plain yogurt to a fine-mesh strainer and let it rest for an hour in the refrigerator over a bowl.
-All the excess water will drip down and the yogurt will be thick and creamy.
-You can use Greek yogurt in place of thick yogurt as it is already quite thick.
+All the excess water will drip down, and the yogurt will be thick and creamy.
+You can use Greek yogurt instead of thick yogurt as it is already quite thick.

 Adding a tablespoon of raw papaya to the marinade fastens the cooking process.